kyrylo/fast_method_source/README.md

 Roadmap
 -------

-### Further Speed Improvements

-Although Fast Method Source is faster than any of its competitors, it's still very slow.
-On average, a mature Rails 4 application has at least 45K methods.
-The goal of the project is to be able to query 50K methods in less than 15 seconds.

 ### Optional Memoization

 I'm not sure about this, if it's really needed, but it will speed up further